Aliases for GTF2I Gene

 GeneCards Summary for GTF2I Gene

 GTF2I (General Transcription Factor IIi) is a Protein Coding gene.
-Diseases associated with GTF2I include Williams-Beuren Syndrome and Chromosomal Deletion Syndrome.
-Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Translational Control.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and mitogen-activated protein kinase binding.
-An important paralog of this gene is GTF2IRD1.
+Diseases associated with GTF2I include Williams-Beuren Syndrome and Supravalvular Aortic Stenosis.
+Among its related pathways are cGMP-PKG signaling pathway and B cell receptor signaling pathway (KEGG).
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and mitogen-activated protein kinase binding.
+An important paralog of this gene is GTF2IRD2B.

 Interacts with the basal transcription machinery by coordinating the formation of a multiprotein complex at the C-FOS promoter, and linking specific signal responsive activator complexes.
 Promotes the formation of stable high-order complexes of SRF and PHOX1 and interacts cooperatively with PHOX1 to promote serum-inducible transcription of a reporter gene deriven by the C-FOS serum response element (SRE).
 Acts as a coregulator for USF1 by binding independently two promoter elements, a pyrimidine-rich initiator (Inr) and an upstream E-box.
 Required for the formation of functional ARID3A DNA-binding complexes and for activation of immunoglobulin heavy-chain transcription upon B-lymphocyte activation.